FRITZ!Box 7581 Service - Knowledge Base

 - Disable Bluetooth on the wireless device (for example smartphone, tablet).

-- Use a wireless device that supports the wireless standard 802.11n to establish the wireless connection.
-With this standard you can reach wireless user data rates that are significantly higher.
+- Use a wireless device that supports the wireless standard 802.11n or 802.11ac to establish the wireless connection.
+With these standards you can achieve wireless user data rates that are significantly higher.